 Tools you will need

 Parts you will need

-Rear shock absorbers.
-Try to buy the best quality that you can afford.
-Note that shock absorbers should be renewed in pairs, to maintain good handling.
+- Rear shock absorbers – note that shock absorbers should be renewed in pairs, to maintain good handling.

 How much do new rear shock absorbers cost?

 |Garage fee savings||£100-£200|